xmake-io/xmake-docs/guide/faq.md

 $ xmake
 ```

-xmake will scan all source code in current directory and build it automatically.
+Xmake will scan all source code in current directory and build it automatically.

 And we can run it directly.